 The caffeine content is mainly determined by the coffee varietal more than any other component.
 Robusta coffee beans provide nearly twice the caffeine consumption as Arabica coffee beans.

-But, aside from production, what about the rest of the coffee supply chain?
+But, what about the rest of the coffee supply chain aside from production?
 Why not try roasting?
 Is a darker roast more caffeinated?

 Nestle Partners’ Coffee Manager is Matt Swenson.
 He claims that roasting does not degrade Caffeine; hence it’s safe to infer that roasting does not affect caffeine consumption.

 “Because caffeine survives the temperature changes caused by roasting,” Raymond explains, “the amount of caffeine available is consistent across all roasting procedures.”
 However, because the roasting process alters the cellular structure of the beans, extracting the solutes is easier with dark roasts.”